-When checking out the return fare of Shinkansen tickets between Tokyo and Kyoto using the JR Fare Calculator, you will soon realise that just the mere round-trip ticket will set you nearly the same amount back as the national Japan Rail Pass costs.
+When checking out the return fare of Shinkansen tickets between Tokyo and Kyoto, you will soon realise that just the mere round-trip ticket will set you nearly the same amount back as the national Japan Rail Pass costs.
 Moreover, you will within its validity period of 7 days be able to travel to other destinations around Tokyo or further away at no ‘extra cost’.
 You can even use the rail pass for the Narita Express between Narita Airport and central Tokyo!

 You just have to ensure that you get the right Shinkansen reservations (for the specific Shinkansen trains that can be used with the JR Pass) and that you explicitly use the JR Tokyo trains inside and around Tokyo.
 Notably, there are a number of other train lines that the JR pass is not valid for.